ian-IBCIRL/boot-ado/README.md

 python3 manage.py runserver
 ```

-We add the app with `python3 manage.py startapp blog` for example
+Later we can add the app with `python3 manage.py startapp blog` for example

 Then we need to migrate the changes to the database etc with `python3 manage.py migrate`